-If the HIT/EHR system is used, the number in Column B (records reviewed) must be no less than 80 percent of the number in Column A when the total denominator is greater than 70.
-The reduced total (in Column B) may not be the result of excluding patients based on a variable related to the measure.
+The number in Column B (records reviewed) must be no less than 80% of the number in Column A. The reduced total (in Column B) may not be the result of excluding patients based on a variable related to the measure.